enasequence/webin-cli/README.md

 ## Docker file

-Webin-CLI 2.0.0 and later will also be available as a docker image:
+Since version 1.8.12 Webin-CLI is available as a docker image:

 ```
 docker pull enasequence/webin-cli